Postcode area: NR26.

 Seasonal Considerations

 Living in a coastal tourist town means adapting to seasonal rhythms.
-Summer brings crowds, full car parks, and a buzz of activity – the town comes alive with visitors, and the local economy thrives.
-For residents, this means navigating busier streets and sometimes competing for parking, but it also means a vibrant atmosphere, well-supported local businesses, and a social calendar packed with events.
+Summer brings crowds, full car parks, and a buzz of activity, the town comes alive with visitors, and the local economy thrives.
+For residents, this means navigating busier streets and sometimes competing for parking, but it also means a lively atmosphere, well-supported local businesses, and a social calendar packed with events.

 Pros